-- 41. The IRB approach to credit risk is based on measures of unexpected loss (UL) and expected loss (EL).
+- 42. The IRB approach to credit risk is based on measures of unexpected loss (UL) and expected loss (EL).
 The risk-weight functions in this section produce capital requirements for the UL portion.
-EL is treated separately as outlined in section C. - 42.
-An AI should calculate the risk-weighted amount for the UL of its credit exposures (excluding exposures that are subject to deduction from the AI's CET1 capital, Additional Tier 1 capital and Tier 2 capital, securitization exposures and exposures to CCPs) under the IRB approach as follows: - (i) the AI should calculate the risk-weighted amount of each exposure (except equity exposures to which item (ii) applies and counterparty credit risk exposures to which item (iii) applies) by multiplying the EAD of each such exposure by the relevant risk-weight; - (ii) in respect of an equity exposure which is subject to the internal models method and for which the relevant minimum risk-weight (see paragraph 122(ii)) does not apply, the AI should calculate the risk-weighted amount by multiplying the potential loss of the exposure calculated under the internal models method by 12.5; - (iii) in respect of derivative contracts or SFTs, the AI must calculate the risk-weighted amount of the counterparty credit risk exposure - - (a) if the AI has an IMM(CCR) approval and an approval to use the IMM approach to calculate the market risk capital charge for specific risk for interest rate exposures, by aggregating - - the IMM(CCR) risk-weighted amount of the transactions or contracts concerned that are covered by the IMM(CCR) approval; - the SA-CCR risk-weighted amount or SFT risk-weighted amount of the transactions or contracts concerned that are (i) not covered by the IMM(CCR) approval; or (ii) covered by the IMM(CCR) approval but fall within section 10B(5) or (7) of the Rules; and
+EL is treated separately as outlined in section C. - 43.
+An AI should calculate the risk-weighted amount for the UL of its credit exposures (excluding exposures that are subject to deduction from the AI's CET1 capital, Additional Tier 1 capital and Tier 2 capital, securitization exposures and exposures to CCPs) under the IRB approach as follows: - (i) the AI should calculate the risk-weighted amount of each exposure (except equity exposures to which item (ii) and (iii) apply and counterparty credit risk exposures to which item (iv) applies) by multiplying the EAD of each such exposure by the relevant risk-weight; - (ii) in respect of an equity exposure which is subject to the internal models method and for which the relevant minimum risk-weight (see paragraph 124(ii)) does not apply, the AI should calculate the risk-weighted amount by multiplying the potential loss of the exposure calculated under the internal models method by 12.5; - (iii) in respect of an equity exposure which is a CIS exposure not constituting a deductible holding, the AI must calculate its risk-weighted amount in accordance with Part 6B of the Rules; - (iv) in respect of derivative contracts or SFTs, the AI must calculate the risk-weighted amount of the counterparty credit risk exposure - - (a) if the AI has an IMM(CCR) approval16 and an approval to use the IMM approach17 to calculate the market risk capital charge for specific risk for interest rate exposures, by aggregating - - the IMM(CCR) risk-weighted amount of the transactions or contracts concerned that are covered by the IMM(CCR) approval; - the SA-CCR risk-weighted amount 18 or SFT risk-weighted amount 19 of the transactions or contracts concerned that are (i) not

-&lt;sup>16 The term "IMM(CCR)" in "IMM(CCR) approval" refers to the internal models (counterparty credit risk) approach (IMM(CCR) approach) - see definitions in section 2(1) of the Rules.
+16 The term "IMM(CCR)" in "IMM(CCR) approval" refers to the internal models (counterparty credit risk) approach (IMM(CCR) approach) - see definitions in section 2(1) of the Rules.

-$^{17}$ The term "IMM approach" refers to the internal models approach for the calculation of market risk - see definition in section 2(1) of the Rules.
+17 The term "IMM approach" refers to the internal models approach for the calculation of market risk - see definition in section 2(1) of the Rules.

-&lt;sup>18 The term "SA-CCR" in "SA-CCR risk-weighted amount" refers to the standardized (counterparty credit risk) approach - see definition in section 2(1) of the Rules.
+18 The term "SA-CCR" in "SA-CCR risk-weighted amount" refers to the standardized (counterparty credit risk) approach - see definition in section 2(1) of the Rules.

-&lt;sup>19 See the definition of "SFT risk-weighted amount" in section 139(1) of the Rules.
+19 See the definition of "SFT risk-weighted amount" in section 139(1) of the Rules.